GilbertHx/ubs/README.md

 ### `yarn cypress`

-After a moment, the Cypress Test Runner will launch.
+After a moment, the Cypress test runner will launch.
+The application must be running.